 Polly joined Langley in 2009, leaving five years later with A-Levels in Biology, Geography, and Psychology.
 Following her Master degree, world travel and experiences working on National Geographic projects, Polly is now a Business Analyst and here she tells us more.

-Which extra-curricular activities were you involved in at Langley and have they been useful?
+Which co-curricular activities were you involved in at Langley and have they been useful?

 Participating in sport was really important to me during school, in particular hockey, cross-country and athletics.
 Sports definitely helped me develop clear communication skills and the ability to perform well with others in a results-orientated environment, both of which are transferable to the workplace.
 I was also lucky enough to go on some incredible trips to Indonesia and Iceland, which definitely influenced my degree choices and allowed me to participate in research studies in some incredible locations such as the Maldives and South Africa.